jhs/build-couchdb/README.md

     rake otp_keep="compiler eunit"

+For example, if you will use this project with Rebar, then you need the *tools* package.

+    rake otp_keep="tools"

-Or, you can keep them all this way:
+Or, you can keep everything this way:

     rake otp_keep="*"